padloc/site/content/privacy.md

 ### Secure Data

-Your secure data is all the information you store within the Padlock app, like passwords, credit card details, secure notes or other sensitive (or non-sensitive) information.
+Your secure data is all the information you store within the Padlock app, like passwords, credit card details, secure notes and other sensitive (or non-sensitive) information.
 By design this data is readable by you and only you.
 Your secure data is encrypted locally on your devices using encryption keys that are derived from your master password that only you know and your